-C.14.1 Our banking activities are controlled by a single contract which aims to provide a wide range of complex and specialist banking services to departments, establishments and staff.
+C.8.19 Our banking activities are controlled by a single contract which aims to provide a wide range of complex and specialist banking services to departments, establishments and staff.
 A consistent and secure approach to banking services is essential in order to achieve optimum performance from our bankers and the best possible value for money.

-- To have overall responsibility for the banking arrangements for the PECC. - ii) To develop a policy on the establishment and maintenance of bank accounts, in consultation with the FforceChief Constable's CFO.

-- iii) To authorise the opening and closing of all PFCC bank accounts.
-No other employee shall open a bank account unless they are performing a statutory function (e.g. PFCC Section 151 Officer of a charitable body) in their own right. - To arrange for bank reconciliations to be undertaken on a timely and accurate basis. - v) To determine signatories on all PFCC bank accounts.
+- i) To have overall responsibility for the banking arrangements for the PFCC. - ii) To develop a policy on the establishment and maintenance of bank accounts, in consultation with the Chief Constable's CFO. - iii) To authorise the opening and closing of all PFCC bank accounts.
+No other employee shall open a bank account unless they are performing a statutory function in their own right. - iv) To arrange for bank reconciliations to be undertaken on a timely and accurate basis. - v) To determine signatories on all PFCC bank accounts.

-C.15 IMPREST ACCOUNTS / PETTY CASH
+H) IMPREST ACCOUNTS / PETTY CASH

-C.15.1 Cash advances may be made to an individual in a department / establishment in order that relatively small incidental payments may be made quickly.
+C.8.21 Cash advances may be made to an individual in a department / establishment in order that relatively small incidental payments may be made quickly.
 A record of disbursements from the account should be maintained to control the account and so that the expenditure may be substantiated, accurately reflected in the PFCC's accounts and correctly reimbursed to the account holder.